mlcommons/mlcube/docs/getting-started/mnist.md

 # MNIST
-The [MNIST dataset](http://yann.lecun.com/exdb/mnist/) is a collection of 60,000 handwritten digits widely used for training statistical, Machine Learning and Deep Learning models.
-The MNIST MLBox example demonstrates how data scientists, ML and DL researchers and developers can package their training/validation/inference code as a MLBox to achieve portability and reproducibility.
+The [MNIST dataset](http://yann.lecun.com/exdb/mnist/) is a collection of 60,000 handwritten digits widely used for training statistical, Machine Learning (ML) and Deep Learning (DL) models.
+The MNIST MLCommons-Box example demonstrates how data scientists, ML and DL researchers and developers can distribute their ML projects (including training, validation and inference code) as MLCommons-Box boxes.
+MLCommons-Box establishes a standard to package user workloads, and provides unified command line interface.
+In addition, MLCommons-Box provides a number of reference runners - python packages that can run boxes on different platforms including docker and singularity.

 > A data scientist has been working on a machine learning project.
 The goal is to train a simple neural network to
 > classify collection of 60,000 small images into 10 classes.